-80% of refractory dyspepsia cases OGD is normal; they are classified as having functional dyspepsia (FD).1 Functional dyspepsia is the commonest reason of dyspepsia worldwide6 and has been defined by Rome IV criteria as "the presence of worrisome postprandial fullness, early satiety, epigastric pain/burning that is thought to originate from the gastroduodenal region in the absence of any organic, systemic or metabolic disease".7 Its prevalence is 11-29% worldwide while in Asia it is 8-23% prevalent.^{4,5} Refractory dyspepsia is a common condition being addressed very frequently in clinical practice.5 It doesn't cause any increase in mortality or morbidity as in 80% cases it is functional.1 However, it imposes considerable effect on patients life and also burdens health care services.5 even the presence of alarm features are not always helpful.9 OGD is not mandated in the management of dyspepsia, however it is the only tool to establish the underlying etiology of dyspepsia, and also to clarify the diagnosis of functional dyspepsia in the absence of any organic findings.1 New emerging psychotropic therapies for functional dyspepsia can help these patients once the diagnosis is confirmed.10 There are different reviews regarding dyspepsia management and evaluation.
-Test and treat approach is opted by NICE and American guidelines and OGD is only recommended in patients with ALARM feautures.^{3,11,12} A Dutch study described that initial OGD followed by cause directed therapy caused less economic burden than empiric therapy.13
+Refractory dyspepsia is a term used to describe dyspeptic symptoms not relieved by acid suppression therapy.3 Its prevalence is 7-45% globally and 8-30% in Asian population.
+Oesophagitis, peptic ulcer disease(PUD), pylori infection and carcinomas of stomach and esophagus can present with refractory dyspepsia but they usually make small part in etiology.
+1 In 7080% of refractory dyspepsia cases OGD is normal; they are classified as having functional dyspepsia (FD).1 Functional dyspepsia is the commonest reason of dyspepsia worldwide and has been defined by Rome IV criteria as "the presence of worrisome postprandial fullness, early satiety, epigastric pain/burning that is thought to originate from the gastroduodenal region in the absence of any organic, systemic or metabolic disease".7 Its prevalence is 11-29% worldwide while in Asia it is 8-23% prevalent.
+Refractory dyspepsia is a common condition being addressed very frequently in clinical practice.5 It doesn't cause any increase in mortality or morbidity as in 80% cases it is functional.
+However, it imposes considerable effect on patients life and also burdens health care services.5 even the presence of alarm features are not always helpful.9 OGD is not mandated in the management of dyspepsia, however it is the only tool to establish the underlying etiology of dyspepsia, and also to clarify the diagnosis of functional dyspepsia in the absence of any organic findings.1 New emerging psychotropic therapies for functional dyspepsia can help these patients once the diagnosis is confirmed.
+There are different reviews regarding dyspepsia management and evaluation.
+Test and treat approach is opted by NICE and American quidelines and OGD is only recommended in patients with ALARM feautures.
+3,11,12 A Dutch study described that initial OGD followed by cause directed therapy caused less economic burden than empiric therapy.13

-It is difficult to differentiate between organic and functional disease merely on symptoms8, and
+It is difficult to differentiate between organic and functional disease merely on symptoms, and

 Dyspepsia can be due to multiple pathologies in the GI tract.
 A systematic review based on nine studies included 5389 participants with dyspepsia.
-OGD findings showed erosive oesophagitis in 13% and peptic ulcer disease(PUD) in 8%, cancers of upper Gastrointestinal tract accounted for less than 0.3% of patients with dyspepsia.14 Oesophagitis was more in West as compared to Asian population (25% vs 3%), where as PUD was more common cause of dyspepsia in Asians as compared to Western people.
-(3% vs 11%).14
+OGD findings showed erosive oesophagitis in 13% and peptic ulcer disease(PUD) in 8%, cancers of upper Gastrointestinal tract accounted for less than 0.3% of patients with dyspepsia.
+Oesophagitis was more in West as compared to Asian population (25% vs 3%), where as PUD was more common cause of dyspepsia in Asians as compared to Western people.
+(3% vs 11%).

-Keeping in view the geographic and ethnic difference in endoscopic findings of dyspepsia, the data from Pakistan is insufficient to present our population.^{11,15-17} In KPK region only 1 study has been reported in this regard that included only 50 patients, more over they included all patients with dyspepsia and was not specific to refractory dyspepsia.16
+Keeping in view the geographic and ethnic difference in endoscopic findings of dyspepsia, the data from Pakistan is insufficient to present our population.
+11,15-17 In KPK region only 1 study has been reported in this regard that included only 50 patients, more over they included all patients with dyspepsia and was not specific to refractory dyspepsia.
+16